Mature Masculine

 Burning at the center of the Addict's hunger is a Hermit who starved himself of feeling.

 The Addict chases intensity because he fears his own emptiness.
 His compulsion is compensation.
 His restlessness is armor.
-Underneath the "I need more" is a man terrified of what he'll find if he stops.
+Underneath the "I need more" is a man terrified of what he will find if he stops.

 The Addict started running because stillness once showed him something unbearable.
 He sat with himself and felt the void.
 He was present and it was too much.
 He filled every moment with sensation and called it living.

 Watch the Addict when his supply runs out.
-The Hermit emerges—collapsed, numb, unable to feel anything at all.
-He doesn't know how to be alive without intensity.
+The Hermit emerges: collapsed, numb, unable to feel anything at all.
+He does not know how to be alive without intensity.
 The Hermit has been driving the chase the whole time.

-The Addict's path back requires being still without dying.
-He must see how his passion has been flight from his own emptiness.
-Embracing his inner Hermit reveals aliveness that stays present.
+The Addict's path back requires learning that stillness will not kill him.
+He must see how his passion has been a way to outrun his own emptiness.
+When he faces his inner Hermit, he finds an aliveness that does not need to keep running.

 The Addict's Transformation

-When integrated, the Addict's energy becomes passion in service of connection.
+When integrated, the Addict's energy turns into passion that feeds connection instead of consuming it.
 His intensity becomes fire that warms rather than burns.
-His aliveness becomes vitality that serves love.
+His aliveness becomes the kind of vitality that draws people closer.

-The transformed Addict understands that aliveness includes presence.
-Pleasure requires boundaries.
-Lasting passion comes through being here rather than chasing there.
+The transformed Addict understands that real aliveness includes being still.
+Pleasure without boundaries eats itself.
+The passion that lasts comes from being here, not from always chasing what is over there.

 Living with the Addict Shadow